-Here are my top 10 favorite aspects of Royal Caribbean’s Anthem of the Seas that families will love.
+Here are my top 10 reasons families will love Anthem of the Seas.

 For adventurous families, you'll love the Anthem of the Seas RipCord by iFly, the first skydiving experience at sea.
 There are age, weight, and medical restrictions to participate, so be sure to check with Royal Caribbean for the most up-to-date information.
 After registering, signing waivers, and watching a quick video, you'll suit up and the instructor will take you through a brief but very important training course focused on proper position and hand signals, since you won't be able to hear each other in the wind tunnel.